npilk/hacker-yardage/docs/howtomap.md

 That's all there is to it!
 Once you've gotten the hang of it, you should be able to map courses fairly quickly - an 18-hole course usually takes me less than an hour while watching TV, and even less if some of the features have already been mapped.
 Just remember to define the waypoints of every hole properly - this is what the Hacker Yardage tool will use to determine exactly what to map.

-Once you're done mapping the course, you can follow the steps in the [readme](readme.md) to generate a yardage book using the Hacker Yardage tool.
+Once you're done mapping the course, you can follow the steps in the [readme](readme.md) to generate a yardage book using the Hacker Yardage tool. **Please note:** it may take a few hours for your changes to be reflected in the data pulled by the Hacker Yardage tool.
+So if you map a course and then immediately try to generate a yardage book, some of the features may be missing.
+If this happens, simply wait a few hours (or maybe overnight) and then try again.